metaplex-foundation/developer-hub/src/pages/toolbox/index.md

 - [SPL Token and SPL Associated Token](#spl-token-and-spl-associated-token).
 The native Solana programs that allow us to manage tokens.
 - [SPL Memo](#spl-memo).
 The native Solana program that allows us to attach memos to transactions.
 - [SPL Address Lookup Table](#spl-address-lookup-table).
 The native Solana program that allows us to manage lookup tables.
+- [SPL Compute Budget](#spl-compute-budget).
+The native Solana program that allows us to manage compute units.
 - [MPL System Extras](#mpl-system-extras).
 An immutable Metaplex program that allows us to create accounts without needing to fetch the rent exemption.
 - [MPL Token Extras](#mpl-token-extras).
 An immutable Metaplex program that offers a few extra low-level features on top of SPL Token.